Pentagonal bipyramid: As a Johnson solid

 The pentagonal bipyramid has one type of closed geodesic, the path on the surface avoiding the vertices and locally looks like the shortest path.
 In other words, this path follows straight line segments across each face that intersect, creating complementary angles on the two incident faces of the edge as they cross.
-Its closed geodesic crosses the apical and equator edges, with the length of $2\sqrt{3} \approx 3.46$.
+The closed geodesic crosses the apical and equator edges of a pentagonal bipyramid, with the length of $2\sqrt{3} \approx 3.46$.